-Johnson C. Smith University students are made aware that they have access to external organizations and entities whereby formal complaints about the university can be submitted and registered.
+In addition to the formal grievance process at the university, JCSU students have access to external organizations and entities whereby formal complaints about the university and/or its processed, can be submitted and registered.
 These external organizations and entities are noted below.